arturbac/simple_enum/README.md

 ## Features

-This project offers efficient in compile time instantiation enum_name function object and std::ranges::views like enum_view  for bounded enumerations
+This project offers efficient in compile time instantiation enum_name function object and std::ranges::views like enum_view  for bounded enumerations and other utilities

 ```cpp